styledown/styledown-rails/Readme.md

 Ruby integration of [Styledown].

 *NB: This is a work in progress.
-Check back in a few days.*
+Check back in a few weeks.*

 ## Rails integration